Hubs-Foundation/hubs-discord-bot/README.md

 4. [Create a Discord bot on the Discord website.][discord-docs]

 5. Create an `.env` file with your bot's API token.
 If you want it to work with rooms on hubs.mozilla.com, also include `RETICULUM_HOST=hubs.mozilla.com` and `HUBS_HOSTS=hubs.mozilla.com`.
-You can see the different configuration bits you can override in [`.env.default`](./.env.defaults).
+You can see the different configuration bits you can override in [`.env.defaults`](./.env.defaults).
 You can also pass these values as environment variables when you run `npm start`.

 6. Run `npm start` to start the server, connect to Discord and Reticulum, and operate indefinitely.

-7. [Follow the instructions above](#Usage) to set up and use the bot on your Discord guild.
+7. [Follow the instructions above](#usage) to set up and use the bot on your Discord guild.

 [npm]: https://nodejs.org/en/
 [discord-docs]: https://discordapp.com/developers/docs/intro